 As part of that effort, the Democratic National Committee (DNC) is now requiring that states using caucuses offer expanded options for absentee voting.
 On top of that, the new DNC rules require caucuses to be more accessible to people with disabilities.

 The party is also changing another practice that was especially controversial in 2016: the use of party insiders known as superdelegates.
 Under the old rules, these high-ranking Democratic Party officials could add to the delegate total of whichever candidate they liked, and weren’t bound to follow the results of their state’s primary or caucus vote.
-Starting in 2020, superdelegates to the Democratic National Convention will no longer be allowed to vote on the first ballot for the party’s presidential nominee, significantly curtailing their powers.
+Starting in 2020, superdelegates to the Democratic National Convention will essentially no longer be allowed to vote on the first ballot for the party’s presidential nominee, significantly curtailing their powers.

 Tom Perez, chair of the DNC, told Crosscut that the goal of all of those rule changes is to "make sure that every eligible person participates in exercising their sacred right to vote.”